H.R. 3559: Save Our Forests Act of 2025

 Why it matters

-Just as important, the bill tries to prevent project shutdowns.
-It says the Secretary shall continue every Forest Service project with authorized or appropriated funding under five existing laws: the Federal Lands Recreation Enhancement Act, section 200303 of title 54, chapter 2004 of title 54, the Infrastructure Investment and Jobs Act, and Public Law 117-169, the Inflation Reduction Act of 2022.
-In plain English, Congress would be telling the agency not to let already funded work die on the vine.
+The bill also tries to prevent project shutdowns.
+The Secretary 'shall continue' every Forest Service project funded under five existing laws: the Federal Lands Recreation Enhancement Act (campground and trail fees), two title 54 authorities covering historic and cultural site work, the Infrastructure Investment and Jobs Act, and the Inflation Reduction Act.
+In plain English: don't let already-funded work die on the vine.

 Who benefits from H.R.
 3559?